 Many people believe alcohol helps them fall asleep, however, a few hours after drinking, when the alcohol levels in your blood start to fall, there can be a stimulant or wake-up effect, disrupting your circadian rhythm.

-Sleeping pills induce sedation rather than natural sleep.
+Sleeping pills induce sedation rather than natural sleep, and thus should not be used as an insomnia treatment.
 Sedation can disrupt our natural circadian rhythm, which in turn affects mood, attention and many other negative symptoms in mental health.

 if you feel any of your prescribed medications are preventing you from falling asleep naturally.
 Ask about Melatonin supplementation if necessary.